SWARNIM-TIWARI/ai-study-roadmap/README.md

 ## Why this order

 Most people study AI randomly.
-They hit a transformers tutorial, watch a YouTube video about agents, read a thread about GPU pricing, and never connect any of it.
+They hit a transformers tutorial, watch a YouTube video about agents, read a thread about GPU pricing but never connect any of it.

 This framework is built on one idea: **each layer depends on the one above it.** You can't reason about agent reliability without understanding inference cost.
 You can't price an AI product without knowing what it costs to run.
 Depth where it compounds.
 Literacy everywhere else, by choice.